serenity-is/docs/howto/how_to_register_permissions_in_serene.md

 - MyModule:SubModule:

-> Category keys ends with colon
+> Category keys ends with colon.
+Don't create permission keys that ends with colon.

 Please don't use permission keys that clashes with category keys.
 If you use such keys, for example *MyModule:SubModule* it won't be shown under *MyModule / SubModule* category but next to it at same level.